odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/daily_operations/receipts_three_steps.rst

 Configuration
 =============

-Odoo is configured by default to :ref:`receive and deliver goods in one step
+Odoo is configured by default to :doc:`receive and deliver goods in one step
-<inventory/receipts_delivery_one_step>`, so the settings need to be changed in order to utilize
+<receipts_delivery_one_step>`, so the settings need to be changed in order to utilize three-step
-three-step receipts.
+receipts.
 First, make sure the *Multi-Step Routes* option is enabled in :menuselection:`Inventory --> Configuration --> Settings --> Warehouse`.
 Note that activating :guilabel:`Multi-Step Routes` will also activate *Storage Locations*.

 .. image:: receipts_three_steps/receipts-three-steps-multi-step-routes.png
    :align: center